w3c/wai-develop-training/_accessibility-training/topics.md

 -   [Implementation Plan for Web Accessibility](http://www.w3.org/WAI/impl/) - considerations for the planning process for implementing web accessibility
--   [Preliminary Review of Web Sites for Accessibility](%7B%7Bsite.github.url%7D%7D/test-evaluate/easychecks/) -
+-   [Easy Checks - A First Review of Accessibility] Accessibility](%7B%7Bsite.github.url%7D%7D/test-evaluate/easychecks/) -
     describes a method to quickly identify some accessibility problems on a website